 One of the most beneficial lessons I learned from DBT therapy was distress tolerance.
 Distress tolerance skills allow individuals to successfully navigate through stressful situations, without experiencing severe emotional outbursts or cravings to use drugs.
 After completing DBT therapy, I found that I was better able to control my social anxiety during situations that would usually trigger a panic attack.
 While some people may require an alternative form of treatment, dialectical behavioral therapy deserves significant credit in regard to my ability to handle stress, regulate my emotions, and avoid romanticizing self-medicating.

 Trauma-informed therapy is a method of therapy used for individuals who suffered from past trauma that may have impacted the development of their substance use disorder.
-During trauma-informed therapy, therapists teach their patients how to cope with emotions, flashbacks, or intrusive memories of past trauma.
+During trauma-informed therapy, therapists teach their patients how to cope with emotions, flashbacks, intrusive thoughts, or memories of past trauma.
 Most importantly, safety is made a priority during this form of treatment.
 To explain, therapists will provide patients with coping mechanisms in order to manage potentially triggering flashbacks while discussing a traumatic event.
 In doing so, individuals are able to effectively process their trauma and eventually, leave it in the past.
 However, this form of therapy is not recommended unless a patient has suffered previous trauma(s).

 In my opinion, trauma-informed therapy is one of the most vital therapies in addiction treatment.
 Many addicts or alcoholics previously suffered trauma before developing a substance use disorder.
 This was true for me, as a survivor of sexual trauma and domestic abuse.
 During active addiction, I used my trauma as an excuse to continue to get high.
 After completing trauma-informed therapy, I was able to significantly reduce my PTSD flashbacks, nightmares, and episodes.
 For example, being around loud men would trigger flashbacks of my domestic abuse, so much so that I would avoid certain social situations.
 Today, I am engaged to the love of my life and no longer flinch every time he moves his arm or raises his voice in excitement.
 As a result of trauma-informed therapy, I have reclaimed my mind, thoughts, and life, as I have processed and recovered from my trauma.
 Due to this, I no longer feel the need to numb my emotions with drugs or alcohol.